ESG

 • We have provided our teammates access to multiple electric vehicle charging stations at several of our office locations.

-Our footprint
+Our Footprint

-• We now use LEDs, timers, and motion sensors in many of our facilities to minimize electricity use.
-In our Flight Offices in Orange County, CA, most of our building lighting is dimmable, linked to motion sensors, and linked to light harvesters that automatically turn off lights when natural lighting is sufficient.
+• We use LEDs, timers, and motion sensors in many of our facilities to minimize electricity use.
+In our Flight Offices in Orange County, California, most of our building lighting is dimmable, linked to motion sensors, and linked to light harvesters that automatically turn off lights when natural lighting is sufficient.

 Our impact

 • Virgin Galactic’s facilities and office management teams arrange waste and recycling services at each of our locations tailored to the nature of our operations.
 We have established a single-stream recycling program at our corporate headquarters for aluminum cans, glass, and plastic.
-Our IT department offers regular e-waste collection and coordinates carefully with our Logistics team to prepare for end-of-life processing before disposal.
+Our IT department offers regular e-waste collection and coordinates carefully with our Logistics team to prepare for end-of-life materials processing before disposal.
 We divert carbon-fiber waste and scraps from landfills, donating them to a local company, 121C, that transforms the materials into skateboards.
 We also avoid using single-use water bottles from landfills through our on-site purified water dispensers.

 • Virgin Galactic strictly adheres to specialty waste disposal procedures with the help of our Environmental, Health, & Safety (EHS) team, managing the disposal of all universal and hazardous wastes across all our operations in accordance with all local, state, and federal regulations.